-Yet it would have been wiser if Rev. de Cock had been more careful.
-Again, Rev. de Cock was entirely correct.
+Yet it would have been wiser if Rev de Cock had been more careful.
+Again, Rev de Cock was right.
 The Lord Jesus also called the Pharisees hypocrites and deceivers.
 Yes, our Saviour even used the words 'serpents and a brood of vipers'.
-Rev. de Cock always used Biblical words.
-But his enemies and opponents were even harsher; they did not use language from the Bible; they called Rev. de Cock 'schismatic' ... a 'deceiver' ... a 'friend of the Jesuits'.
+Rev de Cock always used Biblical words.
+But his enemies and opponents were even harsher; they did not use language from the Bible; they called Rev de Cock 'schismatic' ... a 'deceiver' ... a 'friend of the Jesuits'.

-In another booklet, he was called a 'raving monster', and they accused his followers of being 'dumb cattle'.
+In another booklet, they called him a 'raving monster', and they accused his followers of being